manuel-192/m-repo-info/README.md

 That's it!
 The hard part is done, and now the new repos are available for your package manager.

-## Last but not least
+## Update your system
-Update your repos and packages:
+Last but not least, update your repos and packages:
 ```
 sudo pacman -Syyu
 ```